ImBearChild/tarpitd.py/docs/tarpitd.py.7.md

 The reality is that when searching online for "how much memory does Apache HTTPd require at least", most answers are hundreds of MB or several GB.
-But tarpitd.py just need 2.5 MB of ram to serve an HTML bomb, and 4/5 of memory is used by the bomb itself.
+But tarpitd.py just need 12 MB of ram to serve an HTML bomb.

 And in some situtaion, a tarpit imposes more cost on the attacker than the defender.
 The HTML bomb is an good exmaple for this.
 If an